liquidinstruments/moku-examples/docs/reference/fra/set_output.md

   type: integer
   unit: null
 - default: null
-  description: Waveform peak-to-peak amplitude (For Moku:Pro platform, the output voltage is limited to between -1V and 1V above 1MHz)
+  description: Waveform peak-to-peak amplitude (For Moku:Pro, the output voltage is limited to between -1 V and 1 V above 1 MHz)
   name: amplitude
   param_range: -5 to 5
   type: number
   unit: V
 - default: 0
-  description: DC offset applied to the waveform (For Moku:Pro platform, the output voltage is limited to between -1V and 1V above 1MHz)
+  description: DC offset applied to the waveform (For Moku:Pro, the output voltage is limited to between -1 V and 1 V above 1 MHz)
   name: offset
   param_range: -5 to 5
   type: number